 Craig Callender, Linguistics

-Dr. Callender has been a professor at Georgia College since 2008.
+Dr. Callender is an Associate Professor, who has been at Georgia College since 2008.
 He completed a PhD in Linguistics at the University of South Carolina, and regularly teaches courses in Linguistics, Medieval Literature, and World Literature.
 His research centers on historical linguistics, dialectology, and phonological systems in West Germanic.

 Jennifer Flaherty, Shakespeare Studies